kestra-io/docs/content/docs/06.enterprise/apps.md

 ## Expiration and Limits

-For each app, you can set an expiration date or a limit on the number of submissions.
-Let's look at when to use each of these options.

-### Expiration Date

-Set an expiration date (`expiration.endDate`) when you know exactly how long the app should be available.
-For example, if you’re collecting ideas for a birthday voucher, you can let the app expire on the birthday.
+For each app, you can set an expiration date (`expiration.endDate`) when you know exactly how long the app should be available.
 Once the date passes, the app will no longer be accessible.

 You can also determine a time period (`expiration.startDate` and `expiration.endDate`) during which the app should be available.

 For example, if you’re collecting feedback on a new feature, you can set the form app to be available starting on a release date and ending after being live for a week.
 Both the start and end dates are optional, so you can:
 - let the app be active indefinitely with no start or end date
 - let the app be active indefinitely but starting from a specific start date (e.g. `"2026-01-01"`) with no end date
 - let the app be active for a predetermined period starting from a given start date and ending on a specific end date
 - let the app be active for a predetermined period but only specifying the end date.

-### Submission Limit

-Set a submission limit when you want to restrict the total number of responses the app can accept.
-For example, if you’re collecting survey responses and only need the first 100, you can limit the app to 100 submissions.
-After reaching the limit, the app URL will no longer work.

----

-## On Submit Actions

-After a user submits a request through the app, you can define what happens next.
-You have the option to display a message, show the outputs from the workflow execution, or redirect the user to a specific URL.
-Let's explore each of these options.

-### Display Text

-Use `DISPLAY_TEXT` when you want to show a message right after the user submits the request.
-For example, you could display something like “Thank you for your submission.
-Your request is now being processed.”
-This is the default option.

-### Display Outputs

-Choose `DISPLAY_OUTPUTS` to show the flow’s outputs after the request is processed.
-For example, if the workflow generates a CSV file, the user will be able to preview and download it.
-If the execution takes some time, they’ll see a loading animation along with a message like “Please don’t close this window.
-The results will be displayed once processing is complete.”

-### Redirect to URL

-Use `REDIRECT_TO` when you want to send the user to a specific URL after they submit their request.
-For example, you could redirect them to a custom “Thank you” page on your website.
-This is useful when you want to show a branded or custom confirmation page.

 ---